The 4 main reasons why brokers provide leverage

 If you are reading this article, you probably understand that brokers give leverage to traders to make money.
 While that is true there are two other subtle reasons that you probably haven’t thought about that are very relevant to most traders.

-I want to take some time to explain the top three reasons why brokers offer leverage to both new and experienced traders and some of the advertising strategies that they use to attract more clients.
-In the end, the more clients a platform has, the more revenue it will generate.
+I want to walk through the main reasons why brokers offer leverage to retail and more experienced traders, and some of the tactics they use to attract those traders.
+In the end, the more active clients a platform has, the more revenue it generates.

 The same goes for all the American stocks that are offered by leveraged CFD platforms which are not available through regular stock exchanges.